Author: Vishal Saini

-Please check if anypoint studio have Snowlfake connector available, if not dowload from https://www.cdata.com/download/download.aspx?sku=OWUE-V&type=demo
+Please check if any point studio have Snowflake connector available, if not download from https://www.cdata.com/download/download.aspx?sku=OWUE-V&type=demo

 Extract the files from SnowflakeMuleSoftConnector.zip

-Open anypoint studio and locate Install artifact in local repository, click on that and browse the path of cdata-snowflake-connector-19.0.7362-mule-plugin.jar (located inside \SnowflakeMuleSoftConnector\connectors folder) and click on Install.
+Open anypoint studio and locate the Install artifact in the local repository, click on that, and browse the path of cdata-snowflake-connector-19.0.7362-mule-plugin.jar (located inside \SnowflakeMuleSoftConnector\connectors folder) and click on Install.

 Add dependency in your projects pom.xml file